Aditya2705gupta/gold-sales-adv-sql-analytics/README.md

 - The SQL uses MySQL-compatible date/time functions.
 If you run on another engine, adapt functions accordingly.
 - The Python loader assumes the JSON files map directly to table columns.
 Adjust column names and types if necessary.

-## Contact

-- Repository owner: `Aditya2705gupta`
-- Email used in this repo setup: `aditya2705gupta@gmail.com`

----

-Feel free to request a script to automate the full setup (DB creation, data load, and running the SQL file) for your environment.